funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

 A simple CPU version of the problem:
     ```cpp
     void histogram(char *s, int *histo, int n, int m, int b) {
+        // buckets are stored in histo array where it is assumed that each
+        // bucket corresponds to an index.
+For e.g. [a-d] is index 0, [e-h]
+        // is index 1 and so on.
+Thus getting bucket index for character is
+        // done by dividing the index of character by bucket size i.e. 4.
         for (int i = 0; i < n; i++) {
             char c = s[i];
             int c_int = c - 'a';